Artificial intelligence and more. "Innovation with digital startups"

 I believe that innovation occurs above all through digital startups.
 They are the big companies of tomorrow, they are like an innovative injection into the system, also for the benefit of all those traditional companies that enrich the territory of our country.

-From our point of view, innovation is supported by a synergistic ecosystem that accompanies startups during all phases of their growth, in particular the early stage, and above all not only through financial instruments but also with the support of a network of players who can channel and encourage their development, accelerating the process of validation, go to market and scalability.
-This is what we do with our acceleration programsfielding a team of talented people with strong skills.
+From our point of view, innovation is supported by a synergistic ecosystem that accompanies startups during all phases of their growth, especially the early stage, and above all not only through financial instruments but also with the support of a network of players that can channel and favor their development, accelerating the validation, go to market and scalability process.
+This is what we do with our acceleration programs, fielding a team of highly skilled talents.

 #Artificial #intelligence #Innovation #digital #startups